Le Libertaire

-Le Libertaire is a Francophone anarchist newspaper established in New York City in June 1858 by the exiled anarchist Joseph Déjacque.
+Le Libertaire ('The Libertarian') is a Francophone anarchist newspaper established in New York City in June 1858 by the exiled anarchist Joseph Déjacque.
 It appeared at slightly irregular intervals until February 1861.
 The title reappeared in Algiers in 1892 and was then produced in Brussels between 1893 and 1894.

 In 1895, Le Libertaire was relaunched as a weekly publication in France by Sébastien Faure and in the socially and politically turbulent years that accompanied rapid economic change during the run up to 1914 it became a leading title in a growing field of anarchist newspapers and journals.

 Publication persisted from 1918 until 1939 and then from 1944 until 1956.
 Le Libertaire returned in 1968 and was produced intermittently until 2011, although it was restricted to online publication after 2005.
 As of 2016, there are reports that it continues to exist as an "internet space".